maddieemihle/leaflet-challenge/README.md

 * Visual Studio Code

 ## References
-The dataset was created by the (United States Geological Survey)[https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php].
+The dataset was created by the [United States Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 Instructions were provided by _edX Boot Camps LLC,_ and are intended for educational purposes only.